Northwest Territories: Government

-The website of the NWT government describes consensus government thusly:

-"The Northwest Territories is one of only two jurisdictions in Canada with a consensus system of government instead of one based on party politics.
+The website of the NWT government describes consensus government thusly: "The Northwest Territories is one of only two jurisdictions in Canada with a consensus system of government instead of one based on party politics.
 In our system, all Members of the Legislative Assembly (MLAs) are elected as independents.
 Shortly after the election, all Members meet as a Caucus to set priorities for that Assembly.
 The Caucus remains active throughout their term as the forum where all Members meet as equals.[...]
 Compared to the party system, there is much more communication between Regular Members and Cabinet.
 All legislation, major policies, and proposed budgets pass through the Regular Members' standing committees before coming to the House."

 The NWT Legislative Assembly is composed of one member elected from each of the nineteen constituencies.
 After each general election, the new assembly elects the premier and the speaker by secret ballot.
 Seven MLAs are also chosen as cabinet ministers, with the remainder forming the opposition.

 The membership of the current legislative assembly was set by the 2023 Northwest Territories general election on November 14, 2023.
 R.J.
 Simpson was selected as the new premier by his fellow MLAs on December 7, 2023.

-The member of Parliament for the Northwest Territorierris is Rebecca Alty (Liberal Party).
+The member of Parliament for the Northwest Territories is Rebecca Alty (Liberal Party).
 The Senator for the Northwest Territories is Margaret Dawn Anderson.The Commissioner of the Northwest Territories is Gerald Kisoun.

 In the Parliament of Canada, the NWT comprises a single Senate division and a single House of Commons electoral district, titled Northwest Territories (Western Arctic until 2014).
 Thus a single MP represents an area that is almost 14 percent of the land area of all of Canada.